Challenging Judgement: Reckoning or Call to Rise?

 Last month, after taking a poll online, we wrote a post Challenging The Hierophant.
 In that piece, we explored some of the conceptions surrounding the card, what is known of its origin, and then offered ways to integrate and make peace with its energy.
 Following that, we asked what other cards were difficult to make sense of, and Judgement came out on top.

 To begin, let’s take a moment to summarize the feedback we received from Instagram.
-What is it about Judgement that puts folks off and in what ways does it challenge us readers?
+What is it about Judgement that puts folks off and in what ways does it challenge us as readers?

 • Some of the imagery is unsavory, either because of its religious undertones or the coffins with figures rising from them.

 Not to mention, the title of the card itself can bring up so much for us.
-Judgment of ourselves, others, and everything we interact with seems to be as prevalent now as it ever was.
-And the fear of it, being condemned or criticized, plagues many of us on a deeply human level - much in the way that shame does.
+Judgment of ourselves, others, and everything we interact with seems to be as prevalent now as it ever.
+And the fear of it, being condemned or criticized, plagues many of us on a deeply primal level - much in the way that shame does.
 Fear of judgment can be just as paralyzing as judgment itself, and can often prevent us from doing the things we want and becoming the person we were meant to be.

 Furthermore, we think some of the fear comes in when we start to look at Judgement through a strict and punishing lens.
 We know karma, cycles and patterns are prevailing themes among the majors, and we don’t think it’s any coincidence that 10+10=20.
 In other words, two Wheels bring us to Judgement, and what is The Wheel if not a depiction of samsara; the turning of cycles, death, rebirth, and ups and downs.
 In this physical/material world, this goes by another name and that name is “suffering”.
 So something about karma intertwines with what we see happening in Judgement, but does it have to be about reward and punishment?
 About delegating some of us to good and some of us to bad?
 Is it really about facing our earthly deeds and being weighed accordingly?
 We think this one could boil down to a matter of perspective.